Earn cash back

 Enjoy Peace of Mind as You Shop for a Home

-A pre-approval identifies the loan amount you would likely qualify for so you can limit your search to homes that fit your budget.
-You can avoid looking and falling in love with homes out of your price range.
+A pre-approval identifies the loan amount you are likely to qualify for, allowing you to limit your search to homes that fit within your budget.
+You can avoid looking at and falling in love with homes out of your price range.

 And remember, just because you’re pre-approved for a certain dollar amount doesn’t mean you have to borrow the entire sum.
 You’ll also want to consider other expenses associated with homeownership, such as taxes, association dues and new home furnishings, so leaving some wiggle room in your monthly budget could be useful.